 It will help you to track your anxiety episodes and pinpoint your specific hormonal trigger by recording your anxiety experiences in my Hormonology Menstrual Cycle Tracker Journal or a notebook.

 Once you find out how hormones may be impacting your anxiety, scroll down for simple, study-proven ways to usher in calm….

 Day 1 (first day of period) to Day 7

-There’s a lot to love about your Week 2 (which starts 8 days after your period): You’ve got more physical and mental energy, your brain skills can’t be beat, you’re eloquent and confident and your mood is soaring.
-However, it’s not all good news: High estrogen is also known to trigger anxiety in women.
-That’s because this hormone intensifies and prolongs your stress response to issues big and small.
-Plus, it prompts more brain “arousal”, making you more easily pushed into antsiness territory.
+There’s a lot to love about your Week 2: You’ve got more physical and mental energy, your brain skills can’t be beat, you’re eloquent and confident and your mood is soaring.
+However, there’s one potential downside: High estrogen is known to trigger anxiety in some women.
+That’s because this hormone prompts more brain “arousal”, making you more easily pushed into antsiness territory.
 This means you could experience symptoms of anxiety—such as worry, restlessness, feeling on-edge, irritability or tension—when faced with a stressful situation, say, an upcoming job interview or dinner with your new sweetheart’s parents.
-Or you may get a bout of anxiety out of the blue that has no obvious cause.
+Or, you may get a bout of anxiety out of the blue that has no obvious cause.

 Begins day after ovulation and lasts 8 days (Day 15 to Day 22 in a 28-day cycle)

 Progesterone rises; estrogen and testosterone drop for half the week, then estrogen rises again